-In this edition of “Hope This Helps“, we’ll be addressing a big problem facing publishers today…
+In this article, we’ll be addressing a big problem facing publishers today…

 People are consuming content online now more than ever.
 According to a 2020 report from Global Web Index, 87% of US consumers and 80% of UK consumers say they’re consuming more content since the coronavirus outbreak began.
 And this growth in digital media engagement is expected to last even after the pandemic is over.